Transparent dark purple Travel Guide by Insurte logo

 Step 1: Determine which type of residence permit you need.

-There isn't just one residence permit in Norway - there are several, and the one you need depends on what you will be doing during your time in the country.
+There isn't just one single residence permit in Norway - there are several, and the one you need depends on what you will be doing during your time there.

 We will go into more detail in a few minutes, but there are specific permits for workers, students, those who are looking to join family, etc.